 React Hook Types

-// Custom hook with full type safety
+// Custom hook with proper OpenAPI-generated types

 function useProducts(categoryId?: string): {

-products: Product[] | null;
+products: GetProductDetailContent[] | null;

 loading: boolean;